French restaurants have been battered by the Covid-19 pandemic

-Category: World Hits: 3As the Covid-19 pandemic continues, FRANCE 24 stands in solidarity with industries hard hit by the crisis.
+Category: World Hits: 4As the Covid-19 pandemic continues, FRANCE 24 stands in solidarity with industries hard hit by the crisis.
 After devoting a day of coverage to the struggling culture sector – beset by museum and cinema closures and a long hiatus on live performances – FRANCE 24 turns its attention to another industry that, in normal times, is part of France's raison d'être: its restaurants.

 Read more https://www.france24.com/en/europe/20210108-french-restaurants-have-been-battered-by-the-covid-19-pandemic